Amanzimtoti Information | Conference Venues Amanzimtoti | Conference Centres | Conferences Amanzimtoti

 conference centres Amanzimtoti

-Amanzimtoti is a coastal town just south of Durban, KwaZulu-Natal, South Africa.
-According to local legend, when the Zulu king Shaka led his army down the south coast on a raid against the Pondos in 1828, he rested on the banks of a river.
-When drinking the water, he exclaimed "Kanti amanzi mtoti" (isiZulu: "So, the water is sweet").
-The river came to be known as Amanzimtoti ("Sweet Waters").
-The Zulu word for "sweet" is actually mnandi, but, as Shaka's mother had the name Nandi, he invented the word toti to replace mnandi out of respect not to wear out her name.
-Locals frequently refer to the town as "Toti".
-In 2009 the KwaZulu-Natal Provincial Geographical Names Committee recommended changing the town's name to eManzamtoti.
+Amanzimtoti is a town just south of Durban in KwaZulu-Natal.
+According to local legend, Zulu king Shaka led his army down the south coast on a raid against the Pondos.
+When resting on the banks of a river and drinking the water, he exclaimed "Kanti amanzi mtoti" ("So, the water is sweet” in isiZulu).
+The river came to be known as Amanzimtoti.
+The Zulu word for sweet is actually mnandi, but Shaka he invented the word toti to replace mnandi out of respect not to wear out her name.
+Locals often refer to the town as Toti.

 Click here for Conference Centres in Amanzimtoti

-Amanzimtoti has some patches of forest and wetlands where a wide variety of indigenous species still exist.
-Many of these are rare or endangered and housing developments continue to pose a threat.
+Amanzimtoti has some wetlands and patches of forest where a wide variety of indigenous species still exist.
+Many of these are rare or endangered as housing developments continue.

-Most of the wildlife can be found along the Amanzimtoti River or in the coastal dune vegetation.
-A Nature Reserve was proclaimed along the banks of the river called Ilanda Wilds.
+Most of the wildlife can be found in the coastal dune vegetation or along the Amanzimtoti River.
+The Ilanda Wilds Nature Reserve was proclaimed along the banks of the river.
 This small area of land contains various habitat types, ranging from steep rocky slopes to various riverine habitats, forest and small patches of grassland.
-There is also a 'bird park' called Umdoni Bird Sanctuary along one of the tributaries of the Amanzimtoti River which is home mostly to waterbirds (both domestic and indigenous).
+There is also a bird park called Umdoni Bird Sanctuary along one of the tributaries of the Amanzimtoti River which is home mostly to waterbirds.

 History of Amanzimtoti

-In 1902 it was a seaside resort with an hotel, 4 houses and 12 huts along the lagoon.
-During the 1920s three hotels were built - World?s View Hotel, the Karridene Hotel and a small hotel near Warner Beach.
+In 1902, it was a seaside resort with a hotel, 4 houses and 12 huts along the lagoon.
+During the 1920s three hotels were built, World’s View Hotel, the Karridene Hotel and a small hotel near Warner Beach.
 Transport was a problem as there were only gravel paths with few cars, so people coming to the area made use of the Port Shepstone Express on its way to and from Durban.

 Towns and Suburbs of the KwaZulu-Natal province of South Africa